ucsd-cse29/fa25/src/pa/pa4/resubmission/index.md

 ## Updated DESIGN question for the resubmission

-In our implementation, when freeing an allocated block, we coalesce it with the previous and next blocks in the heap if they are free - to make one larger free block That is, we do **NOT** coalesce backwards.
+In our implementation, when freeing an allocated block, we coalesce it with the previous and next blocks in the heap if they are free - to make one larger free block.

 1. Consider an updated implementation where in case of freeing, we only coalesce it with exactly 1 next block in the heap if it is free.
 Give an example of a program (in C or pseudocode) where all the allocations succeed in the current design (like in this PA), but some allocations would fail with the updated freeing strategy.